-Master image (Image) A file that contains the master system in a packaged form.
+Master image image A file that contains the master system in a packaged form.
 The file has the .tib extension.
 Online imaging Taking a master image while the master system is in a production state (the operating system is running on the master machine).

-Offline imaging Taking an image while the master machine is booted into the Acronis environment or a physical hard disk (see "Target disk").
+Offline imaging Taking an image while the master machine is booted into the Acronis environment or Windows Preinstallation Environment.

+Transferring the operating system, applications, and data from the master image file to a physical hard disk (see "Target disk").
 In most cases, deployment is performed by multicasting the master image through the network.